drewwells/go-bitpay-client/README.md

 bitpay generates key files in the ~/.bitpay folder.
 The keys generated now need to be hex encoded, this function will do that: https://github.com/bitpay/bitauth/blob/master/lib/bitauth.js#L12.
 The results should be a long series of numbers and *LOWER CASE* letters.
 Save this as your pub and priv values in the .env file.

 Go back to go-bitpay-client project root and copy .env.sample to .env.
 This file stores all the credentials needed for negotiating with the bitpay server.
 Generate a token based off your *PUBLIC* key, this can be done a few different ways.
 Try this one.
 If it doesn't work please pull request to fix it, thanks!
+In order to do this, you need to set the publickey value in your .env file.
+This is your public key, hint: your public key the format is camelcase with numbers.

     go get github.com/drewwells/go-bitpay-client/go-bitpay
     go-bitpay token